"Italian but not too much": article on Jannik Sinner sparks storm

 “That red-haired tall man we admire, his triumphs warm our hearts (while he remains almost impassive) but we don’t love him,” is the opening of Mazza’s article.
 “Jannik Sinner is too different from the average Italian,” “He is Italian in a manner of speaking,” Mazza continues, not because of the' “Austrian accent” but because he is “perfect, too different to feel close to us.”
 “He tries hard, he gives it his all, he has even learned (almost) all the words of Mameli’s Anthem,” but that is not enough, writes Mazza according to whom Matteo Berrettini is instead a “real Italian, like the one in Toto Cutugno’s song.”

-“No, Sinner is not like us,” is the RAI journalist’s conclusion.
-Nor is he like what we would like to become by rubbing Aladdin’s lamp.
+“No, Sinner is not like us – is the conclusion of the former RAI journalist -.
+He is also not like how we would like to become rubbing Aladdin’s lamp.
 After all, we also like our flaws because of that all-Italian alchemy that hyenas together brilliant strokes and glaring mistakes.”

-“Mind-boggling analysis,” “I really don’t understand why anyone would write an article of such gratuitous livor,” “Never have I read so many clichés infused with ignorance and disrespect as in this article,” “Article of deadly banality, full of sad clichés, stuffed to bursting point, with meanness and stupidity,” The article is chock full of judgments and prejudices…. of the worst kind,” comments number in the thousands.
+“Mind-boggling analysis,” “I really don’t understand why anyone would write an article of such gratuitous livor,” “Never have I read so many platitudes infused with ignorance and disrespect as in this article,” “Article of deadly banality, full of sad platitudes, stuffed to bursting point, with meanness and stupidity,” The article is chock full of judgments and prejudices…. of the worst kind,” the comments number in the thousands.